-Since a human face has a variety of curved local surfaces, we need to consider dynamic ranges of neighbors to extract a surface normal from the surface-aware sampled volume $C_{S}$ in the previous stage.
-To do this, we introduce ANM module, inspired by a local plane assumption in~\cite{long2021adaptive,qi2018geonet, long2020occlusion}.
-Following the assumption, a small set of neighbor points forms a local plane.
-The surface normal can be obtained from this local plane.
-Since the local patch has arbitrary shapes and sizes composed with its sampled neighboring points, we use 3D deformable convolutions~\cite{ying2020deformable} to consider the neighboring points within the dynamic ranges.
+Since a human face has a variety of curved local surfaces, we need to consider dynamic ranges of neighbors to extract a local surface from the sampled hypothesis planes $C_{S}$ in the previous stage.
+To do this, we follow the assumption of local plane in~\cite{long2021adaptive,qi2018geonet,long2020occlusion} and forms a local plane by a small set of neighbor points.
+Since these local patches have arbitrary shapes and sizes composed with its sampled neighboring points, we use 3D deformable convolutions~\cite{ying2020deformable} to consider the neighboring points within the dynamic ranges.
 The learnable offsets of the deformable convolution in 3D space allow us to adaptively sample neighbors and to find the best local plane.
 The final feature volume $C_{N}$ is predicted after passing two 3D deformable convolution layers to extract surface normal information from the sampled volume $C_{S}$.